florex/preprocessing/README.md

 - spacy

 # Execution :
-To preprocessed raw text resume, simply run the command
+To preprocessed raw text resumes,

+First, change the path to the output_dir in the file preprocessor.py (edit the property output_dir of the class Preprocessor)

+Then run the command :

 python process_data.py

-This operation creates subdatasets corresponding to the resume length in the directory output_dir/<cv_length>/ (change the path to the output_dir in the file preprocessor.py)
+This operation creates subdatasets corresponding to the resume length in the directory <output_dir>

 The operation creates two additional files :
    - resumes_refs.py : which associates a sample data id to the path of the original resume.